meteor/meteor/content/using-packages.md

 meteor npm install --save moment
 ```

 This will both update your `package.json` with information about the dependency, and download the package into your app's local `node_modules/` directory.
-Typically, you would not check the `node_modules/` directory into source control, and your team mates would run `meteor npm install` to get up to date:
+Typically, you don't check the `node_modules/` directory into source control, and your teammates run `meteor npm install` to get up to date when dependencies change:

 ```bash
 meteor npm install